jacindaz/bechdel/README.md

 ###About this Web Application

-This web app will be built using Rails, Test Driven Development using capybara and rspec, jQuery, and the Refills CSS framework.
+This web app is built using Rails, RSpec and Capybara, jQuery, and the Refills CSS framework.

 ###My Entity Relationship Diagram